f5devcentral/access-labs/class1/module1/lab01.rst

 #.
 Go to **Local Traffic** --> **Virtual Servers**
 #.
 Locate server1-https and click on it
 #.
 Scroll down to the Access Policy section.
-Next to **Access Profile** click the drop and replace server1-psp with your Basic_policy
+Next to **Access Profile** click the drop and replace server1-psp with your server1-psp
 #.
 Scroll down to the bottom and click **Update**
 #.
 In a new browser tab go to http://server1.acme.com and Login